Maasai Mara, Kenya

 Beautiful views from the camps elevated position

-Call us on 858 345 1761 to start planning your vacation to Ol Seki or take a look at our itineraries to Maasai Mara and Southern Kenya
+Call us on 020 3993 5269 to start planning your holiday to Ol Seki or take a look at our itineraries to Kenya

-The Large walk-in canvas tents with huge beds, solar lighting and fine linen provide comfortable accommodation for up to 12 guests, along with two brand new two bedroom “Suited” tents.
+The Large walk-in canvas tents with huge beds, solar lighting and fine linen provide comfortable accommodation for up to 12 guests, along with two expansive family suites.
 Traditional colonial décor coupled with all the modern amenities provide guests with a genuine Safari experience.

 Activities are mainly about the wildlife and guests are taken in specially adapted safari vehicles on game drives, either during the day or by spotlight at night to catch a glimpse of those elusive nocturnal species.
 Walking safaris with an armed scout are also available as well as Hot Air Ballooning.
 Many guests also enjoy a visit to one of the Maasai villages and the guides in camp will happily show you around the Koikaki Guiding School, which the camp supports and from where most of the guides will graduated.